Shi'ites overrun rival strongholds in north Yemen; 40 dead

-The fighting compounds the challenges faced by U.S.-allied Yemen, which is struggling to stabilize a country that is home to one of al Qaeda’s most active branches.
+The fighting compounds the challenges faced by U.S.-allied Yemen, which is struggling to stabilise a country that is home to one of al Qaeda’s most active branches.

 One of the poorest countries in the Arab world, it has been in turmoil since mass protests in 2011 forced long-serving President Ali Abdullah Saleh to step down.